jmeggles/11_Note_Taker/README.md

  Note Taker

   ## Overview
-  An application that can be used to write, save, and delete notes.
+  An application that can be used to write, save, and delete notes deployed with Heroku (or on localhost).
 This application will use an express backend and save and retrieve note data from a JSON file.
 Need help remembering what you need to do?
 This is the app for you!

   ## Table of Contents:
   - [Links](#Links)